Al-Aqsa Mosque: Ottoman/modern period

 On 20 July 1951, King Abdullah I was shot three times by a Palestinian gunman as he entered the mosque, killing him.
 His grandson Prince Hussein, was at his side and was also hit, though a medal he was wearing on his chest deflected the bullet.

+The site fell under Israeli control on 7 June 1967, during the Six Day War.

 On 21 August 1969, a fire was started by a visitor from Australia named Denis Michael Rohan, an evangelical Christian who hoped that by burning down al-Aqsa Mosque he would hasten the Second Coming of Jesus.
 In response to the incident, a summit of Islamic countries was held in Rabat that same year, hosted by Faisal of Saudi Arabia, the then king of Saudi Arabia.
 The al-Aqsa fire is regarded as one of the catalysts for the formation of the Organisation of the Islamic Conference (OIC, now the Organisation of Islamic Cooperation) in 1972.

 Following the fire, the dome was reconstructed in concrete and covered with anodized aluminium, instead of the original ribbed lead enamel work sheeting.
 In 1983, the aluminium outer covering was replaced with lead to match the original design by az-Zahir.

 In the 1980s, Ben Shoshan and Yehuda Etzion, both members of the Gush Emunim Underground, plotted to blow up the al-Aqsa mosque and the Dome of the Rock.
 Etzion believed that blowing up the two mosques would cause a spiritual awakening in Israel, and would solve all the problems of the Jewish people.
 They also hoped the Third Temple of Jerusalem would be built on the location of the mosque.

 On 5 November 2014, Israeli police entered Al-Aqsa for the first time since capturing Jerusalem in 1967, said Sheikh Azzam Al-Khatib, director of the Islamic Waqf.
 Previous media reports of 'storming Al-Aqsa' referred to the Haram al-Sharif compound rather than the Al-Aqsa mosque itself.

 Architecture

 The rectangular al-Aqsa Mosque and its precincts cover 14.4 ha, although the mosque itself is about 0.46 ha in area and can hold up to 5,000 worshippers.
 It is 272 ft long, 184 ft wide.
-Unlike the Dome of the Rock, which reflects classical Byzantine architecture, the Al-Aqsa Mosque is characteristic of early Islamic architecture.
+Unlike the Dome of the Rock, which reflects classical Byzantine architecture, the Aqsa Mosque is characteristic of early Islamic architecture.